-Dental benefits are considered very important to 82 percent of employees PDF File.
+Dental benefits are considered very important to 82 percent of employees External Link.
 After medical insurance, it's their top priority when considering the overall value of a benefits package — so you want to make sure you’re tailoring coverage to give them the best possible benefit.
 But, how do you know what that looks like?
 By asking the following questions when reviewing your dental options, you can find the right dental plan to fit your needs.

 What’s covered by dental benefits?